vl-blinov/spring-inventory-control-system/README.md

 There is no need to install it locally.
 3. A separate test container with database is launched during the tests where required.
 4. Schema and data migration is implemented automatically by Flyway.
+5. The images resource directory "src/main/resources/images/" is cleared out and then populated with images from "src/main/resources/static/images-source/" images source directory before each running of the SpringApplication.

 ## Acknowledgements